 There are a few types of insurance adjusters in the industry, but their jobs are generally the same.
 The major difference is who each adjuster represents.
 Public Adjusters represent individual policy hoders, while Staff Adjusters and Independent Adjusters both represent the insurance carrier.
 And, a Public Adjuster is paid for his services by the policy holder who engages his services.

-prepare for the adjuster exam with test crushers
+prepare for the Texas Public adjuster exam with test crushers

 Test Crushers specializes in insurance prelicensing education, including adjuster courses.
 Our classes are designed to maximize your chances at launching your insurance career.
 That’s one reason to pick Test Crushers.
 Here’s six more:

 Test Crushers students pass the exam at a Much Higher rate than the state-wide average of 55%.

 state info included

 The exam includes quite a bit of regulatory and compliance content.
 Our classes will prepare you for this section of the test.